 Meningococcal: Meningococcal Conjugate vaccine administered between the ages of 16-21 OR submit a signed waiver.
 Student Health highly recommends students living on campus or participating in sports receive this vaccine.

-The Mason Immunization Record Form can be found on the Student Health Services website or obtained at the Immunization Office.
+The Mason Immunization Record Form can be found on the Student Health Services website.
 Immunization records must be in English.

-Students must complete parts 1-4 and a healthcare provider must complete parts 5-8 of the Immunization Record Form.
-Transcription service is available for a fee at Student Health.
+Students must complete pages 1-2 and a health care provider must complete the remaining sections of the Immunization Record Form.

-If a student is not able to provide appropriate documentation, immunizations and/or titers are also available for a fee.
-Call (703-993-2135) or walk-in to the Immunization Office to schedule an appointment for immunizations at Student Health Services after records are submitted and processed.
-Contact the Immunization Office for questions about immunization requirements, submission, or vaccine prices.
+If a student is not able to provide appropriate documentation, immunizations and/or titers are available for a fee.
+Once records are submitted and a student has been notified of a missing immunization, students can call the Immunization Office at 703-993-2135 to schedule an appointment for needed immunizations.
+Visit the immunization webpage for information about requirements, submission, vaccine prices, and answers to commonly asked questions.